PrasanthiD/Multi-Linear-Regression-Assignment/README.md

 # Multi-Linear-Regression-Assignment
-Prepare a prediction model for profit of 50_startups data.
+Question:: Prepare a prediction model for profit of 50_startups data.
 Do transformations for getting better predictions of profit and make a table containing R^2 value for each prepared model.

 R&amp;D Spend -- Research and devolop spend in the past few years